 Local History by Local Writers!

 Do you have a BACK-UP PLAN?
 In uncertain times do you rely on a JOB(s) that can be gone tomorrow?
-It is the perfect time to get in (explosion point), a huge market with a product that converts customers into distributors, and the tools to make it work without old school meetings and phone calls... take charge of your own destiny!
+It is the perfect time to get in (explosion point), a huge market with a product that converts customers into distributors, and the tools to make it work ... take charge of your own destiny!
 The scoffers will wish they had done it when you did!

 Just when we thought the shoot-outs

 Review of "Piñon Mesa" by Eugene C. Vories

 "Murder in Self Defense" by Jonathan William Lynn

 A Coates Creek Celebration! by Vernice Wood Larson